operate-first/sre/ADRs/RH/SIG-SRE/ADR-00006 SLO RACI Chart.md

 ## Challenges

 Some organizations may have personas that do not directly map to the ones outlined in the [Personas ADR][personas-adr].
 In this case, teams adopting this ADR will need to apply a “best fit” to map their personas to the ones discussed here.
+For example, some personas may actually be combined, or grouped together in a specific way.
+Various organisations have different levels of engineering structure and size, where a subset of the above table makes more sense.

 ## Alternatives Considered